 - Requests should be received two weeks before the requested date and may be rejected if they are not received sooner.

-- Proclamations must hold significance or serve an ethical purpose for any Durham City/County citizen(s)
+- Proclamations must hold citywide importance or serve an educational purpose for a significant number of Durham residents.

 - Proclamations will not be repeated within a calendar year.
 Requests that are considered redundant will be declined, and a copy of the original proclamation may be provided instead.